syrilster/DesignPatterns/CleanCodePrinciples/Boundaries/README.md

 }
 ```

 The interface at the boundary(Map) is hidden.
 It is able to evolve with very little impact on the rest of the application.
-This does not mean thate every use of Map be encapsulated in this form.
+This does not mean that every use of Map be encapsulated in this form.

 ## Add learning tests when exploring a third party API
 * Learning tests end up costing nothing.
 We had to learn a API anyway, and writing those tests was an easy and isolated way to get that knowledge.